ebramatalla/My_Store/README.md

 Tech : NodeJs , Express ,Mongoose ,Socket io , Jwt ,cloudinary

-Features : in this Version  ( Live Chat Using Socket Io - every user have wish list and cart - validation on every req come )
+Features : in this Version  ( Live Chat Using Socket Io - every user have wish list and cart - validation on every req come , intgration with stripe - )
-          - next Version (make intgration with stripe - having  auction on pruduct  )
+          - next Version ( having  auction on pruduct  )

 SetUp Project : npm install //
 use Postman to test Api